yuxunn/tp/docs/UserGuide.md

 ### Convert client to lead

-- What it does: Converts a client into lead, the ``KEY_MILESTONE`` is 1 year from current date to ensure a follow-up by the user.
+- What it does: Converts a client into lead.
+The ``KEY_MILESTONE`` is 1 year from current date to ensure a follow-up by the user.
-- Command format: `converttolead INDEX`
+- Command format: `converttolead INDEX`.
-- Example usage: `converttolead 1`
+- Example usage: `converttolead 1`.
-- Acceptable values for each parameter:
+- Acceptable values for `INDEX` parameter:
-  - `INDEX`: Any integer from `1` to the last index of the leads list.
+  - Any integer from `1` to the last index of the filtered list shown in the address book, person must be a client.
 - Example usage

 <div align="center">